Van Dyke Parks: Executive promotion, music video pioneering, and other signings

 Unrealized plans included a dedicated cable channel; internal memos from Parks referenced early concepts for what became Music Television, including the phrase "I want my music television" and the acronym "MTV".
 Parks remained under Ostin, later saying, "I was directly under Mo Ostin at WB Records [...]
 I answered to only one man.
 That was Mo."
 His initiatives had also extended to facilitating logistical support for filming at the 1969 Woodstock Festival, though he later distanced himself from the festival: "I had other priorities than queuing at a rock concert's mud flat latrine."

 In 1970, Parks and Newman recommended electronic music duo Beaver & Krause to Smith, leading to their signing.
 In 1972, Parks became involved in the career of musician Peter Ivers through mutual associate Buell Neidlinger.
 Parks admired Ivers' songwriting and technical skill on harmonica, leading to Ivers signing with Warner Bros. and recording his third album, Terminal Love (1974).
 Ivers also contributed as a session musician on Parks' projects.

-Caribbean-focused era (1970–1975)
+Caribbean-focused era and further collaborative work (1970–1976)

 The 1969 Santa Barbara oil spill profoundly influenced Parks' artistic direction, prompting him to pursue environmental and racial justice causes through his work and deepen his engagement with Caribbean music.
-He sought to elevate Caribbean traditions, particularly calypso and steel pan, as vehicles for political consciousness, aiming to subvert the oil industry's cultural influence while challenging perceptions of Caribbean music as superficial entertainment.
-From 1970 to 1975, he promoted West Indian music in the U.S., envisioning its alignment with countercultural movements.
-However, logistical challenges in touring with a large steel band and resistance from corporate interests hindered broader acceptance.
+He sought to elevate the recognition of Caribbean traditions, particularly calypso and steel pan, as vehicles for political consciousness, and to subvert the oil industry's cultural influence.
+From 1970 to 1975, he promoted West Indian music in the U.S., however, logistical challenges in touring with a large steel band and resistance from corporate interests hindered broader acceptance.